mixxxdj/manual/source/hardware/controllers/reloop_mixage.rst

 ---------

 - With :hwlabel:`🔍` button active: Scroll through the track.
 While touching the top of the wheel scrolling is three times as fast
-- With the disc button :hwlabel:`💿` active: Touch the side of the jog wheel to nudge the deck.
+- With :hwlabel:`💿` button active: Touch the side of the jog wheel to nudge the deck.
 Touch the top of the jog wheel to scratch (either deck playing or not)
 - With the Beatloop adjust mode active: Adjusts the selected loop point

 Beatloop adjust mode